 Unusual Options Activity Insight: Petrobras Brasileiro

-Shares of Petrobras Brasileiro (NYSE:PBR) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $11.92.
+On Wednesday, shares of Petrobras Brasileiro (NYSE:PBR) saw unusual options activity.
+After the option alert, the stock price moved down to $10.96.

 - Sentiment: BEARISH